 leading two candidates from round one (presidential election), or two

 facts and information about the French

 Constitution and political system

-Metropolitan France is administered as 22 regions, 96
+Metropolitan France is administered as 13 regions (reduced from 22 as

 "départements" or departments, and some 36,000 "communes".

 (There are also 4 overseas regions - French Guyana, Guadeloupe,

 Martinique, and Ile de la Réunion - and other overseas territories